Bachelor of Science in Accountancy

 - Apply ethical and legal concepts to accounting and tax related issues.

 - Demonstrate effective communication of accounting information.

-To receive a Bachelor of Science with a major in Accountancy, students must complete at least 180 quarter units as articulated below, 45 of which must be completed in residence at National University, 76.5 of which must be completed at the upper-division level, and the University General Education requirements.
+To receive a Bachelor of Science with a major in Accountancy, students must complete at least 180 quarter units as articulated below, 45 of which must be completed in residence at National University, 76.5 of which must be completed at the upper-division level, and a minimum 70.5 units of the University General Education requirements.
 In the absence of transfer credit, additional general electives may be necessary to satisfy total units for the degree.
 The following courses are specific degree requirements.
 Refer to the section of undergraduate admission requirements for specific information regarding admission and evaluation.